Widths of balls and free boundary minimal submanifolds: Abstract

 \section{Abstract}

 We observe that the $k$-dimensional width of an $n$-ball in a space form is given by the area of an equatorial $k$-ball.
-We also investigate related lower bounds for the area of a free boundary minimal submanifold in a space form ball.
+We also discuss the relationship between widths and lower bounds for the area of a free boundary minimal submanifold in a space form ball.